kentcdodds/old-kentcdodds.com/content/blog/state-colocation-will-make-your-react-app-faster/index.md

 From there, the only performance concerns you should have is the occasional especially complex UI interaction.

-## What about context or redux?
+## What about context or Redux?

 If you read
 "[One simple trick to optimize React re-renders](/blog/optimize-react-re-renders)," then you know that you can make it so only components that actually use the changing state will be updated.
 So that can side step this issue.
-While this is true, people do still have performance problems with redux.
+While this is true, people do still have performance problems with Redux.
 If it's not React, what is it?
 The problem in that case is that there's a bunch of non-React code that needs to run any time there's a change in the state, and that doesn't come for free.
 And the impact becomes worse and worse with every component you